biplavpoudel/MongoDB-Atlas-Administration/README.md

 To start the mongod process with the **reopen** approach, invoke the daemon with the following cli arguments:
 - `--logpath` sends all diagnostic logging information to a log file
 - `--logappend` appends new entries to the end of the existing log file
-- `-logRotate` determines the behavior for the logRotate command (rename or reopen)
+- `--logRotate` determines the behavior for the logRotate command (rename or reopen)
 ```
 mongod -v --logpath /var/log/mongodb/server1.log --logRotate reopen --logappend
 ```

 #### 3. Automating Log Rotation with the logrotate Service
-To automate the rotation of MongoDB logs by using the Linux logrotate service, first we make the following changes to the `mongod.conf` file:
+To automate the rotation of MongoDB logs by using the Linux logrotate service, first we make the following changes to the `mongod.conf` file with `systemLog.logRoatate` set to **reopen**:
 ```
 systemLog:
   destination: file